3.1 Student-centred education

 4 Maker of a pedagogical context

-In addition to being a “gardener” and “motivational coach,” you are also a “maker of a pedagogical context” where you seek a reciprocal pedagogical relationship with students.
+In addition to being a “gardener” and “motivational coach,” you are also a “creator of a pedagogical context” where you seek a reciprocal pedagogical relationship with students (Mutual assessment).
 In that relationship, you ask students questions and are open to their questions and suggestions.

-Your students experience the time in which they work independently as a personal trek all the more so because they continue to work with appropriate motivation at home and elsewhere (formal- informal learning).
+Your students experience the time in which they work independently as a personal trek all the more so because, with the right motivation, they can also continue working at home and elsewhere (formal- informal learning).

 5 Midwife